labgem/PPanGGOLiN/docs/user/RGP/rgpClustering.md

 By default, the output files are written in a directory named `rgp_clustering` created in the working directory, which can be changed with the `--output` parameter.
 The files themselves are named after the `--basename` parameter (`rgp_cluster` by default).

-The resulting RGP clusters are stored in a tsv file (`rgp_cluster.tsv`) with the following columns:
+The resulting RGP clusters are stored in a TSV file (`rgp_cluster.tsv`) with the following columns:

 | column  | description                   |
 |---------|-------------------------------|